 In accordance with the STF Act, a person who is a Trustee or a dependant of a Trustee shall not receive benefits from the Fund.
-During the period there were two related entity transactions disclosed in Note 3.3 that were provided in contravention of the STF Act.
+During the period there were no related entity transactions in contravention of the STF Act.